Jack-JB/UniNotes/Year 2/CO2402 - Advanced Programming/Week-9-Polymorphism.md

   - This is only possibly because the functions exist in different scopes
 - It is not immediately obvious what happens at run-time
   - Which version of the function will be executed?
-- This is fiddly but no other way to approach the subject except by looking at
+- This is fiddly but no other way to approach the subject except by looking at the different cases

 ## An overridden function